-Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests
+Prerequisite: ENGL 090 and RDG 090 or qualifying score on accepted placement tests

-The purpose of the course is to help the participating student understand the martial art of kickboxing, not only as a means to attain physical fitness and cardiovascular exercise, but also a method of self-defense.
-Emphasis will be placed on physical fitness, self-discipline and self-defense.
-Involved are body movement principles, a progressive cardiovascular exercise program and other desirable health and technical aspects of the art of kickboxing.
+The purpose of the course is to help the participating student understand the art of KickBoxing, not only as a means to attain physical fitness and cardiovascular exercise, but also as a method of self-defense.
+Emphasis will be placed on physical fitness, self-discipline, and self-defense.
+Involved are body movement principles, a progressive cardiovascular exercise program, and other desirable health and technical aspects of the art of Kickboxing.